H3xFiles/CJournal/README.md

 ## 02/10/2018 to 04/10/208
 Wrote my notes about socket programming

-# 05/10/2018
+## 05/10/2018
 Start to chop down some code:
 </br>
 The plan for the asignment:

-UDP Client :
+### UDP Client:</br>
-    Create UDP socket.
+- Create UDP socket.
-    Send message to server.
+- Send message to server.
-    Wait until response from server is recieved.
+- Wait until response from server is recieved.
-    Close socket descriptor and exit.
+- Close socket descriptor and exit.

-UDP Server :
+### UDP Server:</br>
-    Create UDP socket.
+- Create UDP socket.
-    instantiates a new server structure that holds the properties of our server;
+- instantiates a new server structure that holds the properties of our server;
-    creates a socket and makes it passive with server_listen`;
+- creates a socket and makes it passive with server_listen`;
-    Bind the socket to server address.
+- Bind the socket to server address.
-    Wait until datagram packet arrives from client. accepts new connections on the server socket.
+- Wait until datagram packet arrives from client.
+- accepts new connections on the server socket.
-    Process the datagram packet and send a reply to client.
+- Process the datagram packet and send a reply to client.